What is stress urinary incontinence?

 - Only go to the bathroom when your bladder is full, avoid going just in case.
 This way your bladder gets used to holding a good amount of urine and does not scream at you when holding only little amounts.

-- Do not avoid activities that might lead to stress incontinence as this will only curtail your happiness.
+- Carry on doing your favourite activities, even if they cause stress incontinence.
 Practice doing your Pelvic Floor Exercises, build up your strength and enjoy jumping or running.

 - Definitely give up smoking, to avoid that dreadful chronic cough.